 The Kerner Mill Greenway Capital Project Ordinance was created to fund the design and construction of Phase I of the Kerner Mill Greenway.
 This project was approved by the North Carolina Department of Transportation and a construction contract was awarded in January 2021.
 The construction consists of more than 6,200 linear feet of greenway including over 4,300 linear feet of 10-feet wide paved greenway, a pedestrian bridge, and over 1,800 linear feet of pedestrian boardwalk with an entrance drive and parking lot from Oakhurst Street.

-1. Complete construction by August of 2023.
+Goals and Objectives for Fiscal Year 2023 - 2024: 1.
+Complete construction by August of 2023.